 Although it is difficulty to reverse the damage done to the joints once it has deteriorated to the point that bone spurs have started forming, prevention, slowing of progress before bone formation, and reduction of symptoms is possible (3).

 With functional medicine, we look at the underlying causes and aim to correct these.
-In the case of osteoarthritis, our main goals are to find the source for, and treat the chronic low grade inflammation, nutrient deficiencies that prevent the joints from healing itself, and balancing joint overuse and maltracking with manual and physical therapy tools.
+In the case of osteoarthritis, our main goals are to find the source for, and treat the chronic low grade inflammation, nutrient deficiencies that prevent the joint from healing itself, and balancing joint overuse and maltracking with manual and physical therapy tools.

 Nutritional Guidelines for Healing

 - Transition to an anti-inflammatory lifestyle - Slowly remove inflammatory foods such as wheat, other gluten containing foods, trans-fats, synthetic foods and excessive sugars from your diet.
 Replace with a wholefood diet filled with leafy greens, colorful vegetables, nuts, seeds, quality protein and nourishing fats.
-Focus specifically on boosting your intake of omega-3 rich foods such as organically farmed or wild caught salmon, organic and grass-fed beef, chia seeds, hemp seeds, flax seeds & walnuts.
+Focus specifically on boosting your intake of omega-3 rich foods such as organically farmed or wild-caught salmon, organic and grass-fed beef, chia seeds, hemp seeds, flax seeds & walnuts.
 If this seems a bit overwhelming and you’re unsure how to get started, let us guide you with our 21 Day Food Matters Program.
 (4)

 - Modified Ketogenic Diet & Intermittent Fasting - A great way to help your body get rid of inflammation is a modified ketogenic diet with intermittent fasting.
 Not only has it been shown to reduce overall mortality, boost anti-aging, and help weight loss, it also greatly reduces inflammation and increases self-healing.
 An easy way to incorporate this into your daily life is to refine the above guidelines to further cut down on sugary foods and limit these to 1 fruit and 1 portion of starchy foods, such as sweet potatoes, yam, quinoa, or buckwheat per day.
 Add in plenty of anti-inflammatory omega-3 fats.
 Play with a modified intermittent fasting, such as slowly increasing your daily ‘fasting window’ from 12 to 16 hours.
 Try out the modified version – a ‘bulletproof’ coffee or tea for breakfast (coffee/tea with organic butter, coconut or MCT oil and a sprinkle of Himalayan salt) to keep your energy, mood and hormones going until lunch, while keeping your body in the anti-inflammatory and cleansing ‘fasting state’.
 (5)